 Choose this option if you are new to Magnolia or don't have a development environment.
 You get the complete app and can use it.

-- Download the fs-browser-app-1.1.jar JAR from Nexus and follow the standard module installation instructions.
+- Download the fs-browser-app-1.1.jar JAR file from Nexus and follow the standard module installation instructions.

 - Copy the JAR into